WebAssembly/WASI/proposals/io/wasi-io.md

 This function repeatedly reads from the input stream and writes the data to the output stream, until the end of the input stream is reached, or an error is encountered.

+Unlike other I/O functions, this function blocks until the end of the input stream is seen and all the data has been written to the output stream.

 This function returns the number of bytes transferred.
 ##### Params